 It also has 16GB dual-channel RAM and 512GB SSD hard drive, providing you with plenty of processing power, memory space, and storage space to run Revit without any issues.

 In case you need more storage space, the device has space to accommodate another drive.
-It also has a 15.6-inch full HD display, making one of the best laptops for Revit.
+It also has a 15.6-inch full HD display, making it one of the best laptops for Revit.

 Recommended Configuration for Acer Predator Helios 300